sombreroEnPuntas/retro-ui/README.md

 - Dump all my components from other projects here :)
 - eject `crapp`
 - Global resets & fonts via styled-components

+---

+- is styleguidist making sense, or switch to storybook?
   - Better stories, including types
   - Is it possible to source stories from tests?

 ---